How to Configure Firewall Rules

 doctl auth init

-4. Finally, update a firewall's rules with doctl compute firewall update.
-The basic usage looks like this, but you'll want to read the usage docs for more details:
+4. Finally, run doctl compute firewall update.
+Basic usage looks like this, but you can read the usage docs for more details:

 doctl compute firewall update <id> [flags]